chukwumaokere/nikkiswebsite/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Adjusting schema
+If you change `prisma/schema.prisma` be sure to run `npx prisma generate typescript-client` and then `Restart TS Server` in VSCode to update type definitions.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: